 Act Three.
 While Tom is fixing Mimi’s computer, a message alert pops up.
 Tom recognizes the name.
 His heart sinks.
 Mimi’s been communicating with ex-soul mate and abusive jerk #1, Joey Suckah, on Facebook Messenger.
 Tom reads messages from Mimi to Joey in which she describes Tom as abusive, cruel, lousy in bed, uncaring, cheap, and a terrible father.
 Mimi writes that she never stopped loving Joey Suckah and that it is his touch and his touch alone that makes her feel alive and if only there was a way for them to be together.

 Heartbroken, sad and angry, Tom confronts Mimi about her affair with Joey.
 Instead of responding with remorse and contrition, Mimi erupts.
 She lashes out at Tom.

 Who does he think he is?!
 How DARE he read her private emails?!
 Mimi accuses Tom of being a paranoid, disgusting, perverted creep who has trust issues.
 How DARE Tom violate her privacy!?
 It’s Tom’s fault Mimi had to turn to another man.
-Mimi screams she will never be able to trust Tom again for finding out about her extramarital affair.
+Mimi screams that she’ll never be able to trust Tom again for discovering her affair.

+Wash.
 Rinse.
-Wash.
 Repeat.
 The End.

 * Thank you to whenthescapegoatquits for the double entendre, “Mimi” (me me), the perfect name for a female narcissist.